acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w2/Activity 2 Searching.md

 /*
     Demo: linear search vs binary search on a sorted array.
-    - Array A has 32 integers sorted in ascending order.
+    Array A has 32 integers sorted in ascending order.
-    - We search for target T twice: first linearly, then with binary search.
+    We search for target T twice: first linearly, then with binary search.
-    - Outputs the found index (or -1 if not found) and the number of steps taken.
+    Outputs the found index (or -1 if not found) and shows steps and count of steps taken.

-    Notes:
-    - Linear search inspects elements from left to right.
-O(N).
-    - Binary search halves the remaining range each step.
-O(log N).
 */

 int main() {
-    // Number of elements in the array.
-Fixed for this demo. const int N = 32;
+    // Number of elements in the array. const int N = 32;

     // Sorted array with values 10, 20, ..., 320.